Xavierly2730/Xavierly2730/README.md

 - 👋 Hi, I’m @Xavierly2730
 - 👀 I’m interested in cubing and game dev
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning javascript, python, GDscript, C#, and HTML (review)

 <!---
 Xavierly2730/Xavierly2730 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.